magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/mcs.md

 }
 ```

-* Within CSP, the GetAssetCollectionById method, the AssetCollectionId is used to fetch an AssetCollection from the services.
+* Within CSP, the GetAssetCollectionById method and the AssetCollectionId are used to fetch an AssetCollection from the services.

 * The Callback object is then invoked by the ResponseHandler (once it has converted an HttpResponse into a Result Object) to notify the client application and provide the result.